 You cannot simply put out a proposal saying you would like to purchase a new telephone system.
 Before submitting a response to your RFP, vendors need to know what features and requirements you're looking for in your new phones.
 A poorly written RFP can be a waste of time for all involved and usually results in ineffective or altogether useless responses.

-National Joint Powers Alliance exists to simplify the procurement process for schools, government agencies and nonprofits.
+Sourcewell exists to simplify the procurement process for schools, government agencies and nonprofits.
 In order to do so, they spend a large amount of time understanding education's needs and frustrations.
-So their solution is to do the work for you; NJPA has already:
+So their solution is to do the work for you; Sourcewell has already:

 - Solicited vendors for telephone system proposals that meet your needs

 - Awarded the vendor (Mitel) the cooperative contract

 All schools have to do is take advantage of this opportunity.

 In many RFPs, you might successfully navigate the preparation stage and write an accurate RFP, only to receive proposals that are inadequate, over budget or both.
 Vendors in the RFP process attempt to balance winning your business with making a profit, often losing sight of how well their solution suits your school.